sophiasissi/sophiasissi/README.md

 # 👋 Hello!
-My name is Sophia Sissi
+My name is Sophia Sissi Curcio Guedes
 ## Welcome to my Github profile!

 - 👩‍🎓 I'm currently studying Computer Science at the Mauá Institute of Technology (IMT).